-- Setting the agenda of the workshop including:
+- Which points should be on the agenda of the workshop:

-- 3. Which questions and data analyses best lend themselves to the NIPN approach?
+- Which questions and data analyses lend themselves best to the NIPN approach?

-The matrix on key opportunities for influencing policy, programming and investment decisions (output of Step 1, section 2.2) will be used as a main input for the workshop.
-Also the NIPN sub-national nutrition dashboard (section 3.2) could serve as an entry point for discussion and further policy-relevant question formulation.*****
+The matrix on key opportunities for influencing policy, programming and investment decisions (output of Step 1, section 2.2) will be used as the main input for the workshop.
+In case the NIPN team has elaborated a (sub-national) nutrition dashboard (section 3.2), this could serve as a good entry point for discussion and further policy-relevant question formulation.*****

 A priority list of well-formulated policy-relevant questions.

-Based on the needs, priorities and time frame of decision makers identified in Step 1, it is important, once having formulated the questions, to agree on the final set of questions.
-The NIPN team will then finalise these questions, looking at the technical feasibility of answering them (Step 3, section 2.4).*****
+Based on the needs, priorities and the time frame of decision makers as identified in Step 1, it is important to agree on the final set of questions, as it is unlikely that all formulated questions can be answered with the existing capacity in due time.
+The NIPN team will then review the technical feasibility of answering these questions, which will lead to final list of reformulated questions (Step 3, section 2.4).*****